Meshiest/autocr/README.md

       -t, --time              Show time until next episode -h, --help              output usage information
-    search [options] <title>  Search Because.moe for the given title and return a crunchyroll link -c, --crunchy           Search with crunchyroll
+    search [options] <title>  Search Because.moe for the given title and return a crunchyroll link -a, --add               Add the found show to the config -c, --crunchy           Search with crunchyroll
-      -d, --download          Download the entire show from the search result -e, --episode <eps>     Specify which episodes to download (in format crunchy uses) -h, --help              output usage information
+      -d, --download          Download the entire show from the search result -e, --episode <eps>     Specify which episodes to download (in format crunchy uses) -m, --myanimelist       Also find MyAnimeList entry for the discovered show -h, --help              output usage information
     init                      Creates the default config.yml if it does not already exist todo [options]            Figure out which episodes have not been watched